EnronChain/Enron/docs/basics/chain_id.md

 ## The Chain Identifier

 Every chain must have a unique identifier or `chain-id`.
 Tendermint requires each application to define its own `chain-id` in the [genesis.json fields](https://docs.tendermint.com/master/spec/core/genesis.html#genesis-fields).
-However, in order to comply with both EIP155 and Cosmos standard for chain upgrades, Echelon-compatible chains must implement a special structure for their chain identifiers.
+However, in order to comply with both EIP155 and Cosmos standard for chain upgrades, Enron-compatible chains must implement a special structure for their chain identifiers.

 ## Structure

-The Echelon Chain ID contains 3 main components
+The Enron Chain ID contains 3 main components

 - **Identifier**: Unstructured string that defines the name of the application.
 - **EIP155 Number**: Immutable [EIP155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md) `CHAIN_ID` that defines the replay attack protection number.